hrudham/Quicken/README.md

 I really like how Launchy works.
 However, there are a few issues I have with it:

 It cannot do a couple Windows specific things, albeit for good reason, since it's OS agnostic.
-However, I want to be able to do things such as running an application as an administrator, run ".appref-ms" links, or launch Metro Applications (still to be implemented in Quicken to be honest, but it's on the list).
+However, I want to be able to do things such as running an application as an administrator, run ".appref-ms" links, or launch Metro Applications.

 Launchy also hasn't been updated in quite a while as well, and the source code is not available, so unfortunately I can't just fix the issues there.